OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // Takes a set of meter ids and returns the set of compatible unit ids. function Set unitsCompatibleWithMeters(Set meters) {
+      // This function needs a database connection conn either passed or gotten here.
       // The first meter processed is different since intersection with empty set is empty. boolean first = true
       // Holds current set of compatible units